dlay-io/dlay-core/readme.md

 When all jobs & tasks event are dispached the worker is the reponsible for update couchdb document about the progress.

-So when an job is executed the scheduler clear all related data from memory but persist it to couchdb for underterminated time.
+So when an job is executed the scheduler clear all related data from memory but persist it into couchdb.

 If one worker start delayed or falls for any reason, after is smart and prioritize the execution of this delayed jobs.